girishgirase/CODSOFT/README.md

 # CODSOFT

+I hava created a calculator
-I have completed the one of the task out off 5.
+Where I have completed the one of the task out off 5.